Frustrated mixed-spin ladders: Evidence for a bond order wave phase between rung-singlet and Haldane phases: Weak and strong rung couplings

-Before examining the ground state phase diagram of this system in detail, it is intuitive to study the ground state properties of the system in the extreme limits of strong and weak rung couplings.
-In the absence of diagonal interactions the system is unfrustrated.
-In the limit of vanishing rung couplings, the ladder is decoupled into two equivalent mixed-spin-(1,1/2) chains.
-Mixed-spin chains are a special class of spin models which their universality class is completely different from the uniform spin models.
-According to the Lieb-Mattis theorem, the ground state of a mixed-spin-($\s, \t$) chain has total spin $S_{tot}=(\t-\s)L$~$(\t>\s)$, with $L$ being the number of unit cells on the chain, and thus is necessarily long-range ferrimagnetic ordered.
-Since the elementary cell consists of two spins, linear spin wave theory yields two types of magnons: a gapless acoustical branch with $S^z=L/2-1$ and a gapped optical branch with $S^z=L/2+1$, respectively with the dispersions $\omega_k^-$ and $\omega_k^+$, given by $\omega_k^\mp/J_l=\mp\frac 12+(\frac 14+2\sin^2k)^{1/2}$.
-Though the antiferromagnetic gap within the lowest-order spin-wave theory is $\Delta_{opt.}=J_l$. \cite{Brehmer_1997,PhysRevB.57.13610,Yamamoto2000} When rung couplings are switched on, in the case of $J_r>0$, the gapless mode becomes linear reflecting the antiferromagnetic character of the ladder system, whereas the optical modes moves upward. \cite{PhysRevB.64.134408} Moreover, as soon as the antiferromagnetic rung couplings become non-zero the spin gap starts to open, it first increases quadratically till $J_r\sim 0.3$, and then grows linearly by increasing $J_r$.\cite{PhysRevB.64.134408}
+In the limit of vanishing rung coupling, the ladder is decoupled into two equivalent mixed-spin (1,1/2) chains.
+According to the Lieb-Mattis theorem\cite{Lieb_62}, each chain has a total spin $S_{tot}=N/2$, where $N$ is the number of unit cells, and thus exhibits ferrimagnetic long-range order.
+Since the elementary cell (of a chain) consists of two spins, linear spin wave theory yields two types of magnons, a gapless ``acoustic'' branch with dispersion $\omega_k^-/J_l=-\frac 12+(\frac 14+2\sin^2k)^{1/2}$ ($\sim k^2$ for small $k$), and a gapped ``optical'' branch with dispersion $\omega_k^+/J_l=\frac 12+(\frac 14+2\sin^2k)^{1/2}$.\cite{Brehmer_1997,PhysRevB.57.13610,Yamamoto2000} When an antiferromagnetic rung coupling is switched on, spin wave theory predicts a linear dispersion of the gapless mode, reflecting the antiferromagnetic character of the ladder system, whereas the optical mode moves upward.\cite{PhysRevB.64.134408} However, DMRG calculations show that a spin gap opens, which first increases quadratically as a function of $J_r$ up to $J_r\sim 0.3$, and then grows linearly.\cite{PhysRevB.64.134408}